Sea Ice

 This photomicrograph shows a thin section of sea ice containing brine channels. — Credit: Weeks and Assur, 1969

 Salt and sea ice are an ever-evolving duo.
+Sea ice loses its salt content over time and, if the ice persists long enough, it loses all its salt.
 The older the sea ice, the lower its salt concentration.
 When sea ice forms, it tends to be very salty because it contains concentrated droplets called brine that are trapped in pockets between the ice crystals.
 As it ages, the brine gets pushed out.
 Sea ice that is four or more years older is nearly free of brine.

 Salinity is a measure of the concentration of dissolved salts in water.
 A common way to define salinity values had been parts per thousand (ppt), or kilograms of salt in 1,000 kilograms of water.
 Today, however, salinity is usually described in practical salinity units (PSU), a more accurate but more complex definition.
 Nonetheless, values of salinity in ppt and PSU are nearly equivalent.
 The average salinity of the ocean typically varies from 32 to 37 PSU, but in polar regions, it may be less than 30 PSU.
 Sodium chloride (table salt) is the most abundant of the many salts found in the ocean.